ttrzeng/productOne/README.md

 ## Installation and builds

 Run `npm install` to get all require packages
-Run `npm run build` to minify or deployment
+Run `npm run build` to minify for deployment

 Add whatever package or library to build your own front end web store